Virginia ethanol facility to shut down

 HOPEWELL, Va. — Green Plains announced last month it’s closing and dismantling its Hopewell ethanol facility.

-It ends an eight-year quest to establish a profitable biofuels facility in Hopewell as a glut of ethanol, rising freight costs and a trade war with China have pressured ethanol producers nationwide.
+It ends an eight-year quest to establish a profitable biofuels facility in southeastern Virginia as a glut of ethanol, rising freight costs and a trade war with China have pressured ethanol producers nationwide.

 Thirty-one jobs will be cut, the company said in a press release.
-The operation will be broken down with equipment shipped to other Green Plains facilities across the country, a process that could take up to 18 months.
+The operation will be broken down, and equipment will be shipped to other Green Plains facilities across the country, a process that could take up to 18 months.

 Though farmers who sold to the facility are expected to find new outlets for their corn, some may have to adjust to higher freight costs and a lowered basis as the marketplace reacts to the loss of a significant Virginia corn buyer, said Robert Harper, a grain merchandiser with the Virginia Farm Bureau in Richmond.